rafamaxber/meli-2019/Readme.md

 Must use package manager `yarn` because the project is a monorepo that uses the `yarn workspaces`.

-Aiming to meet the functional requirements was chosen as frontend framework the [NextJs](https://nextjs.org) which provides a structure of server side rendering(SSR) and component development using `React` and `Custom hooks do React`.
+Aiming to meet the functional requirements was chosen as frontend framework the [NextJs](https://nextjs.org) which provides a structure of server side rendering(SSR) and component development using `React` and `React Custom hooks`.

 ## Get started